-1. What task must Richie perform as the chapter opens?
-What does the supply tech teach Richie about enemy maneuvers?

-2. Why is Richie numb on the inside?

-3. Lieutenant Carroll prays, "Let us fear death, but let it not live within us."
-How does this prayer parallel Mrs. Liebow's definition of a hero?

-4. Why does Lieutenant Carroll refer to soldiers as angel warriors?

-5. Lieutenant Carroll states, "I don't have doubts about God,...I'm just not that sure who I am anymore."
+What task must Richie perform as the chapter opens?
+What does the supply tech to Richie about enemy maneuvers?
+Why is Richie numb on the inside?
+Lieutenant Carroll prays, "Let us fear death, but let it not live within us."
+How does prayer parallel Mrs. Liebow's definition of a hero?
+Why does Lieutenant Carroll refer to soldiers as angel warriors?
+Lieutenant Carroll states, "I don't have doubts about God,I'm just not that sure w am anymore."
 What experience changed his perspective about himself?

-3. In what way is Richie's situation in Vietnam like a prison?
+7 STUDY GUIDE

+Fallen Angels STUDENT COPY

-4. Richie's mind dwells upon the dead Vietnamese soldier: "I wondered if he had a family?
-Had he been out on patrol?
+На chie's mind dwells upon the dead Vietnamese soldier: "I wondered if he had a fard he been out on patrol?
 When did he know he was going to die?"
 (Pg.
-84) Discuss why Richie is having difficulty dealing with the dead man.
+84) Discay Richie is having difficulty dealing with the dead man.

-5. Who are the Rovers?
-What is the purpose of Richie's flashback about the Rovers?

-6. Why do Johnson and Walowick fight?
-How does Captain Stewart resolve the situation?
+W ho are the Rovers?
+What is the purpose of Richie's flashback about the Rovers? - 3 3 7 hy do Johnson and Walowick fight?
+How does Captain Stewart resolve the situat their fight a result of racism, tension from the war, or both?
+Is Is Is their fight a result of racism, tension from the war, or both?
 Is their fight a result of racism, tension from the war, or both?

-7. Who is Earlene?
+Is their fight a result of racism, tension from the war, or both?
+Is their fight a result of racism, tension from the war, or both?
+Is their fight a result of racism, tension from the war, or both? ho is Earlene?
 Why does Peewee want to break her heart?

-8. Why does Richie feel compelled to pray?